-(Through NDP Draft Policies ..... and the Parish Councils future actions)
+(Through NDP Draft Policies SG5 and SG6 and the Parish Councils future actions)

 ECO3.
-To encourage the use of renewable energy schemes, for instance through community heating schemes.
+To encourage the use of renewable energy schemes (Through Draft Policy SG11)

 Draft Planning Policies and Preferred Option Site Allocations

 This section sets out the draft planning policies against which planning applications in the Group Parish will be considered.